Managing uranium and radioactive hazards

 - proposed procedures for managing incidents and spills involving radioactive samples, waste or drilling fluids

 - proposed procedures for the disposal of radioactive waste generated on site or returned to site from laboratory testing

 - proposed procedures to ensure all contaminated equipment is cleaned before leaving site

 - proposed procedures to ensure that rehabilitated drill sites are free from contamination

 - proposed procedures to record and report information

 - proposed procedures to ensure compliance with any transport or storage requirements under the Radioactive Ores and Concentrates (Packaging and Transport) Act 1980

 - information to identify the roles of the Radiation Safety Officer and resources to implement the radiation management plan

-- details of the induction and training programme for all staff and contractors on site.
+- details of the induction and training program for all staff and contractors on site.